The Bankrate promise

 Even with a lower rate of cash back, there are still some benefits to owning a card in the Chase family.
 For one, you’ll have access to a standard slate of card benefits.
 But more importantly, the Chase Freedom Student — while marketed as a cash back card — technically earns highly lucrative Chase Ultimate Rewards points.
 Plus, you may have the option (though not guaranteed) to upgrade your Chase credit card to a more premium option as you build a history of responsible usage with your student account.

-There are some additional perks of the Chase Freedom Student that are worth noting:
+There are some additional perks of the Chase Freedom Student that are worth noting.
+Cardholders can get:

 - Purchase protection